How it Works

 Every data tool requires human judgment to use correctly.
 A SQL client doesn't stop you from querying a deprecated table.
 A BI tool doesn't know that two columns with the same name mean different things.

 These context artifacts transfer that judgment to your AI.
 RULES.md encodes your business logic.
 SYNTAX.md teaches the right query language.
-Examples show proven patterns.
+Saved queries and metadata snapshots show proven patterns.
 Together, they turn a generic AI into one that understands your data.

 The 15 minutes you spend writing RULES.md will save hours of corrections.